Confined vs. extended Dirac surface states in topological crystalline insulator nanowires: Flux response in wires

 \subsection{\text{SnTe} nanowire in the $(110)$ configuration: surface state confinement}

 \quad

 The next configuration we examine is that of an infinite wire along the $z$ direction with two facets in the $[110]$ direction and two in the $[1\bar{1}0)]$ direction, as depicted in fig.\ref{fig:sketches}(b), which will be referred to as the $(110)$ wire.
 These facets are crystallographically equivalent and invariant under $(1\bar{1}0)$ and $(110)$ mirror symmetries, respectively.
 In a slab geometry, each such surface is expected to host two Dirac cones in the surface BZ, located in $(k_{1},k_z)=(0,k_0),(0,-k_0)$, see fig.\ref{fig:sketches}(g), where $k_{1}=\frac{k_{x}+k_{y}}{\sqrt{2}}$.
-The hinges of this wire do not respect any additional non-trivial symmetry of the bulk, unlike in the $(100)$ wire where $(110),(\bar{1}10)$ symmetry planes ensure the protection of hinge modes.
-In addition, a square $(110)$ wire has a fourfold rotation symmetry around the $z$ axis regardless of its size.
+The hinges of this wire do not respect any additional non-trivial symmetry of the bulk.

 We diagonalize the Hamiltonian in eq.(\ref{eq:H}) for the $(110)$ wire configuration, for a square wire with a size of 28x28 atoms in the outermost layer.
 A sketch of the cross section of the $(110)$ wire is presented in fig.\ref{fig:sketches}(d).
 We emphasize that the wire is periodic in $z$ direction, and due to the rock-salt structure of the lattice, the cross sections for consecutive layers will be of alternating atoms.
 For example, the cross section of the next atomic layer of the wire in fig.\ref{fig:sketches}(d) will have Te atoms in the outermost layer.
 This implies that these wire terminations are not atom-type dependent.